Bohdan Khmelnytsky: Russian and Soviet historiography

-The official Russian historiography stressed the fact that Khmelnytsky entered into union with Moscow's Tsar Alexei Mikhailovich with an expressed desire to "re-unify" Ukraine with Russia.
-This view corresponded with the official theory of Moscow as an heir of the Kievan Rus', which appropriately gathered its former territories.
+The official Russian historiography stressed the fact that Khmelnytsky entered into a union with Moscow's Tsar Alexei Mikhailovich with an expressed desire to "re-unify" Ukraine with Russia.
+This view corresponded with the official theory of Moscow as the heir of the Kievan Rus', which appropriately gathered its former territories.

 Khmelnytsky was viewed as a national hero of Russia for bringing Ukraine into the "eternal union" of all the Russias – Great (Russia), Little (Ukraine) and White (Belarus) Russia.
 As such, he was much respected and venerated during the existence of the Russian Empire.
 His role was presented as a model for all Ukrainians to follow: to aspire for closer ties with Great Russia.
 This view was expressed in a monument commissioned by the Russian nationalist Mikhail Yuzefovich, which was installed in the centre of Kiev in 1888.

 Russian authorities decided the original version of the monument (created by Russian sculptor Mikhail Mikeshin) was too xenophobic; it was to depict a vanquished Pole noble, Jewish land administrator and a Catholic priest under the hooves of the horse.
-The inscription on the monument (since then removed) read: "To Bohdan Khmelnytsky from one and indivisible Russia."
-Mikeshin also created the Monument to the Millennium of Russia in Novgorod, which has Khmelnytsky shown as one of Russia's prominent figures.
+The inscription on the monument (since then removed) read: "To Bohdan Khmelnytsky from Russia, one and indivisible."
+Mikeshin also created the Millennium of Russia monument in Novgorod, which has Khmelnytsky shown as one of Russia's prominent figures.

-Soviet historiography followed in many ways the Imperial Russian theory of re-unification while adding the class struggle dimension to the story.
+Soviet historiography followed in many ways the Imperial Russian theory of re-unification while adding the dimension of class struggle to the story.
 Khmelnytsky was praised not only for re-unifying Ukraine with Russia, but also for organizing the class struggle of oppressed Ukrainian peasants against Polish exploiters.

-Jewish history
+Jewish historiography

 Jews compared Khmelnytsky to Haman and later to Adolf Hitler.
-The assessment of Khmelnytsky in Jewish history is overwhelmingly negative because he used Jews as scapegoats and sought to eradicate Jews from Ukraine.
+The assessment of Khmelnytsky in Jewish historiography is overwhelmingly negative because he used Jews as scapegoats and sought to eradicate them from Ukraine.
 The Khmelnytsky Uprising led to the deaths of an estimated 18,000–100,000 Jews.
 These estimates include deaths from starvation and disease.
-Jews were among those who were sold to the Crimean Tatars, as slaves, in exchange for their cooperation with the Cossacks.
+Jews were among those who were sold to the Crimean Tatars, as slaves, in exchange for Tatar cooperation with the Cossacks.
 Atrocity stories about massacre victims who had been buried alive, cut to pieces or forced to kill one another spread throughout Europe and beyond.
 The pogroms contributed to a revival of the ideas of Isaac Luria, who revered the Kabbalah, and the identification of Sabbatai Zevi as the Messiah.
 Orest Subtelny writes:

 Between 1648 and 1656, tens of thousands of Jews—given the lack of reliable data, it is impossible to establish more accurate figures—were killed by the rebels, and to this day the Khmelnytsky uprising is considered by Jews to be one of the most traumatic events in their history.